 The Very Best Of

 I wanted to note this odd compilation that I purchased from a bargain bin – it complements the singles collection, compiling the band’s deep cuts and b-sides.
 For a long time, Sound Affects, Very Best Of, and Collection were my only Jam albums.
-It’s kind of pointless, covering large swathes of classic albums like All Mod Cons and Setting Sons, but it plays well with its focus on more relaxed materials, and highlights really strong b-sides like ‘The Butterfly Collector’ and ‘Liza Radley’.
-‘The Butterfly Collector’ is maybe too close in feel to The Kinks’ ‘Shangri La’, but it’s still my favourite Jam track.
+It’s largely superfluous, covering large swathes of classic albums like All Mod Cons and Setting Sons, but it plays well with its focus on more relaxed material, and highlights strong b-sides like ‘The Butterfly Collector’ and ‘Liza Radley’.
+‘The Butterfly Collector’ is clearly inspired by The Kinks’ ‘Shangri La’, but it’s still my favourite Jam track.

 10 Best Jam Songs

 The Butterfly Collector